Last Updated on

 There may come a time when a married couple realizes their relationship is not working.
-Both of them might agree it would be best if they legally separated.
+Both of them might agree it would be if they legally separated.
 During a legal separation, life will continue for both marriage partners.
 They will probably not think about the items obtained during the separation.
 Either spouse may consider these items not part of the marriage.
 It’s important a couple understand their rights concerning property and assets they acquire during a separation.
 This could avoid a difficult situation from developing in the future.

 This occurs when a court issues its judgment on how a couple should manage their property and assets during a separation.
 It enables a couple to maintain a separate residence and still have the legal status of being married.

 Determining if assets or property obtained during a couple’s legal separation are community or separate will depend on a number of factors.
 It will ultimately be determined by the laws in the state where the couple resides, and the type of separation.
 As a general rule, the property and assets obtained during a legal separation are considered not to be subject to a marital estate.
 This means the assets and property are considered to be jointly owned.
 Should the couple reconcile, the status of the items obtained during the couple’s legal separation would remain separate.
 The legal reasoning is that the assets and property were obtained during a time when the marriage was considered to be suspended.